snoyberg/conduit/README.md

      `Enumerator` may throw an exception before sending an `EOF` to the `Iteratee`.

-     __Requirement__: We need a solution which would allow code something like that following to correctly open and close file handles, even in the presence of exceptions.
+     __Requirement__: We need a solution which would allow code something like the following to correctly open and close file handles, even in the presence of exceptions.

          run $ enumFile "input.txt" $$ iterFile "output.txt"